-$CO_2$ equivalent ( $CO_2e$ ) - The universal unit of measurement to indicate the GWP of each of the six GHGs expressed in terms of the GWP of one unit of $CO_2$ .
+CO_2 equivalent (CO_2e) - The universal unit of measurement to indicate the global warming potential (GWP) of each of the six greenhouse gases (GHGs) expressed in terms of the GWP of one unit of CO_2 .
 It is used to evaluate the release (or the avoided release) of different GHG emissions against a common basis, and is commonly expressed as metirc tons carbon dioxide equivalent (MtCO2e), which is calculated by multiplying the metric tons of GHG by its GWP.